RSDWArchive/RSDWArchive/README.md

 # RSDWArchive

-A repository to archive json/texture files of different RSDW versions to give easy access to modders.
+A repository to archive json/texture files of different RSDW versions.

 All of these game files are the property of Jagex.